MetalDent/100-days-of-code/r1-log.md

 Updated an old app (TestApp).

 ### R1D4
 Practiced turtle in python and created few animations.

+Created a turtle race game.